or Observing Hackers in the Wild For Fun and Profit

 Please educate yourself on basic information beforehand.

-If you come all the way to our meetings just to ask “why do hackers break into stuff and insert viruses?” or “how do I hack my girlfriend’s Hotmail?” all you’ll get in return are some well-placed groans and eye-rolls.
+If you come all the way to our meetings just to ask “why do hackers break into stuff and insert viruses?” or “how do I hack my girlfriend’s Gmail?” all you’ll get in return are some well-placed groans and eye-rolls.
 We are not at the meetings to do anything illegal or immoral, and (believe it or not) many of us are even law-abiding citizens in private.
 Despite what Hollywood may have taught you, breaking stuff and scamming are not what being a hacker is about.
 I highly suggest you read the links given below regarding what hackers and the hacker community actually are.

 If you’re there to observe, don’t forget to observe.